RaoNagaraj/es6/README.md

   * Subsequent versions will be released on a 12 month cadence, and will be dubbed `ES7`, `ES2016` respectively.

 ## Tools
-Of course you'd want to experiment and play around with code - to get up and running in ES6 you have tooling options depending on your goals, but I recommend using a `JavaScript transpiler`.
+Of course you'd want to experiment and play around with code - to get up and running in ES6 you have tools and options depending on your goals, but for the best results I highly recommend using a `JavaScript transpiler`.
+In my humble opinion when transpiling 'ES6' to 'ES5' the greatest advantage is being able to see the resulting 'ES`

-* Just playing around
+* J

 ## Block Scoping